 No problem is too big or too small.
 Even seemingly unimportant events can have a significant effect on your life.
 If you've been experiencing any form of self-deprecation you'll experience relief through therapy.

 What If I Don't Remember What Happened?

-Often I find that clients can't recall exactly what happened, or has trouble putting what happened into words.
-Neither of these pose any problem at all, as remembering what happened is not required to be effective.
+That's OK, and quite common.
+Often I find that clients have trouble either knowing what happened or putting into words what's been bothering them.
+Neither of these pose any problem at all, as remembering what happened is not required for RRT to be effective.